 9830 Patuxent Woods Drive

 Our mandate to work against sex and labor trafficking in Howard County is supported in part through the work of the Howard County Human Trafficking Prevention Coordination Council (HTPCC), an appointed and voluntary body which held its first meeting in December 2017.
-The HTPCC was made permanent by County legislation, (CB 52-2019) that took effect in January 2020.
+The HTPCC was made permanent by County legislation, (CB 52-2019) that took effect January 2020.

 The Office of Human Trafficking Prevention aligns with the values and standards of the Maryland Human Trafficking Task Force, partnering with anti-trafficking agencies and organizations which conform responsibly to best practices in the field.